abrbhat/Manaple-Attendance/README.md

 ## Manaple Attendance Management App

-Manaple is attendance management web app complete with features such as in/out/mid-day attendance, leaves, data downloading in xls format and access levels.
+The app records attendance by way of clicking a photo through webcam.
+The app is complete with features such as in/out/mid-day attendance, leaves, data downloading in xls format and access levels such as owner/manager/supervisor/staff/observer.
 It also has a complementary chrome extension for taking offline attendance.
 The extension can be found at: https://github.com/abrbhat/manaple-chrome-extension

 ## License